scala/docs.scala-lang/sips/sip-submission.md

 committee or working on the implementation.
-6. **Dormant:** When a SIP has been under revision for more than two iterations and no progress has been made, the Process Lead will mark it as dormant (note that the Committee does not have such privilege).
+6. **Dormant:** When a SIP has been under revision for more than two iterations and no progress has been made, the Process Lead will mark it as dormant (note that the committee does not have such privilege).
 This status means that the Process Lead will not assign its review in future meetings until authors provide the requested feedback or progress.
 Also, authors can also mark their proposals as dormant, and they are encouraged to do so if they think they